abogoyavlensky/abogoyavlensky.github.io/README.md

 ### Linting and formatting

-To perform lint and fmt actions we use `docker-compose` for all cases: local checking and CI on every push to `dev` branch.
+To perform lint and fmt actions we use `docker compose` for all cases: local checking and CI on every push to `dev` branch.

 #### Linting